zpshank/zpshank.github.io/_posts/2014-10-16-Proactive-GO.markdown

 date:   2014-10-16 9:41:48
 categories: proactive google
 ---
 I am intrigued by [Google App Scripts][googleAppScripts].
 I feel that this technology could greatly increase productivity when working with Google Apps.
 I intend to continue my investigation in my free time.
 I'm playing around with automatically exporting a Google Doc to a pdf when saved.
-This would be
+This could be helpful for generating resumes.

 [googleAppScripts]:      https://developers.google.com/apps-script/